Concerns Resolution

 Concerns Resolution Process

-The following process should be followed by practitioners when raising a concern.
-There may be times when concerns should be escalated straight to the Head of Service level dependent on the immediacy / seriousness of the issue, and therefore in some circumstances it is not always appropriate to apply this process in a liner way.
+The following process should be followed by practitioners when raising a concern related to an ongoing professional disagreement.
+There may be times when concerns should be escalated straight to the Head of Service level dependent on the immediacy / seriousness of the issue, and therefore in some circumstances it is not always appropriate to apply this process in a linea way.

 Time scales not exceeding 10 working days should be agreed for each stage taking into consideration risk to the child.

-• Attempt to resolve any disagreements with the practitioner face to face before initiating the full process.
+• Attempt to resolve any disagreements with the practitioner face to face before initiating the further/additional stages of the process.
 This could include using any of the identified ways listed above.

 • A clear written record should be kept and shared with everyone involved, this should include a clear evidence based reason for the disagreement.